 One major problem that doctors with visible tattoos may have is being hired in some hospitals that have a different value system.
 For instance, a healthcare facility owned by some religious body may have issues with hiring a doctor with tattoos.
 While such will be unseen in a government facility.

 But according to another study carried out in the year 2015, a group of employees was interviewed as to whether they would hire an employee with visible body tattoos.
 At the end of the study, only 4% of the participants revealed that they wouldn’t hire a doctor with tattoos.
 While 96% revealed they had no issues with hiring anyone as long as they are competent enough.
 This is great news for doctors with tattoos.

 Another major concern about having visible tattoos as a doctor is a fear of being discriminated against by patients and coworkers with a different value system.
-But an earlier stated, from the study carried out in the Pennsylvanian hospital, most patients don’t care again whether you have tattoos or not as long as you are competent.
+But an earlier stated, from the study carried out in the Pennsylvanian hospital, most patients don’t care again whether they have tattoos or not as long as they are competent.